emilymalecbrown/emb-static/posts/pipedream-fun.md

 ### Pipedream

 So, after some quick Google searches I came across this cool app called [Pipedream](https://pipedream.com/).
 It allows you to create "Workflows" with different steps, where you can pass data along to each subsequent step.
-In this case my steps were: cron job => trigger lambda like function => send text to me!
+In this case my steps were:

+cron job => trigger lambda like function => send text to me!

+### Building it out

 When creating a new Workflow in Pipedream a cron scheduler is one of the default options, so ✅